 About three years ago I had really bad skin – and I mean big, under the surface spots all along my jaw line, on my chin, on my top lip – and from then until now, there’s no denying it’s improved.
 But it still wasn’t where I wanted it to be.

 I never really had much of a skincare routine other than Simple face wash, then Simple moisturiser.
 That’s it.
 Plain and literally Simple.
-That was until I decided at the start of this year I’d really invest into my beauty products and develop some kind of morning and evening routine to help my skin get back to its best.
+That was until I decided at the start of this year I’d really invest in my beauty products and develop some kind of morning and evening routine to help my skin get back to its best.
 I’d trialled a few Liz Earle products last year and I knew I wanted natural products instead of anything chemical that could go on to irritate my skin.

 I’m always cautious about trying new products and braised myself for a couple of weeks of breakouts after ordering a whole host of Liz Earle products from Boots.
 Yes, admittedly it was a lot more expensive than what I was paying for my supermarket buys previously, but I knew something had to change.